 Under certain circumstances, employers are required to notify employees and EDD staff of an impending layoff or plant closure.

-- Affirmative Action/EEO Plan
+- Affirmative Action/Equal Employment Opportunity (EEO) Plan

-Prepare an affirmative Action/EEO plan.
+Prepare an Affirmative Action/EEO plan.

 California statewide portal that provides information on permits, licenses, and registration.